-Question 2.17: Can regranting experience gained in a different country than the beneficiary state be considered eligible?
+Question 2.21: Can re-granting experience gained in a different country than the beneficiary state be considered eligible?

-Answer: Yes, there is no restriction as to where the regranting experience may be gained, and information on relevant experience gained also outside of the beneficiary state may be included in section 3 of the Bid Form.
+Answer: Yes, there is no restriction as to where the re-granting experience may be gained, and information on relevant experience gained also outside of the beneficiary state may be included in section 3 of the Bid Form.
 However, as stated in section 4.2 of the Terms of Reference, there is a requirement for all organisations submitting a bid that they have experience working with the civil society sector in the beneficiary state.

-Question 2.18: With reference to question 2.2, can "for-profit private companies" (not categorized as NGO), participate as co-bidders?
+Question 2.22: With reference to Question 2.2, can "for-profit private companies" (not categorized as NGO), participate as co-bidders?

-Answer: There is no requirement that the co-bidder is formally categorized as an NGO, but as replied to question 2.2, the eligibility criteria in section 4.2 of the Term of Reference must be fulfilled, which include the requirements that all organisations submitting a bid must be legal entities in the EEA and non-governmental, independent of local, regional and central government, political parties and religious institutions.
+Answer: There is no requirement that the co-bidder is formally categorized as an NGO, but as replied to Q&A 2.2, the eligibility criteria in section 4.2 of the Term of Reference must be fulfilled, which include the requirements that all organisations submitting a bid must be legal entities in the EEA and non-governmental, independent of local, regional and central government, political parties and religious institutions.

-Question 2.19: Regarding the eligibility criteria on sufficient regranting experience and with reference to the Terms of Reference section 4.2, there seems to be no restrictions on the type of the entities that have benefited, either as project promoters or end beneficiaries.
-However, the Bid Form section 3 asks for experience in regranting funds within the civil society sector.
-Thus, are there any restrictions as to the type of entities that have benefitted from the regranting or in what countries the projects have been implemented?
+Question 2.23: Regarding the eligibility criteria on sufficient re-granting experience and with reference to Question 2.5, 2.6, 2.14, 2.15, 2.20 and the ToR section 4.2, there seems to be no restrictions on the type of the entities that have benefited, either as project promoters or end beneficiaries.
+However, the Bid Form section 3 asks for experience in re-granting funds within the civil society sector.
+Thus, are there any restrictions as to the type of entities that have benefitted from the re-granting or in what countries the projects have been implemented?

-Answer: Please follow the instructions of section 3 of the Bid Form and provide information on regranting experience within the civil society sector.
+Answer: Please follow the instructions of section 3 of the Bid form and provide information on regranting experience within the civil society sector.
 Please be reminded that at least one organisation within the consortium need to comply with this criterion.
 There is no restriction as to where the projects have been implemented, but please note eligibility criterion no. 5, which requires all lead and co-bidders to have experience working with the civil society sector in the beneficiary country.

-Question 2.20: Is it possible for an organisation to be project promoter of a Regional Cooperation Fund or Youth Employment Fund project, and also be eligible to be Fund Operator for the Active Citizens Fund?
+Question 2.24: Is it possible for an organisation to be project promoter of a Regional Cooperation Fund or Youth Employment Fund project, and also be eligible to be Fund Operator for the ACF?

-Answer: Being a project promoter for a Regional Cooperation Fund or Youth Employment Fund project does not exclude an organisation from applying for the role as Fund Operator for the Active Citizens Fund.
+Answer: Being a project promoter for a Regional Cooperation Fund or Youth Employment Fund project does not exclude an organisation from applying for the role as Fund Operator for the ACF.

-Question 2.21: Is there a minimum turnover that each of the consortium members must have in order to qualify for the role as Fund Operators?
+Question 2.25: Is there a minimum turnover that each of the consortium members must have in order to qualify for the role as Fund Operators?